 Another topic discussed was the contribution of active networks to help increase young people's interest.
-What activities do they conduct that have It is now more important than ever to provide informal education and teaching to these groups, because they have become quite isolated.
-Therefore, it is also our task to think what to do and reorganise this contact and flow of information between universities and communities.
-Therefore, the question is how to group ICH into different sections in order to make it accessible to the audience direct implications on nurturing new generations of stakeholders who are committed to ICH safeguarding?
+What activities do they conduct that have direct implications on nurturing new generations of stakeholders who are committed to ICH safeguarding?
 In general terms, it is believed that young people involved in ICH activities are already enrolled in ICH or similar studies.
 Otherwise, it does not seem clear whether participants in such activities, although coming from different sectors and working areas, are really engaged in the activities because they are aware that they are contributing to the safeguarding of ICH.
 With regards to this matter, ENCATC members agreed there is a need to rethink how to approach these activities to the younger audience, how to make them appealing for young people to contribute.
 As a successful example, Maastricht University, the city hall and the Province of Limburg did a collaboration project, by which young design students from different EU countries were brought to the city of Maastricht (which has an ICH label).
 The idea was to encourage them to think about Europe, and create something of value...
 In the end, these students, inspired by the Maastricht Treaty, created a common European fashion programme.
 Therefore, this was inspired by ICH, but portrayed in a different manner, and maybe this is what young students need most in order to feel engaged to participate in ICH activities.